mascaldotfr/CoRT/api/bin/sentinel/README.md

 This API endpoint has been tailor made for https://sentinel.cort.ovh

+It's also used by `js/defer.js` in CoRT to show live status in menus.

 It's an agregation of all other APIs, that have been quickly filtered so we keep a small output response.